joshicola/project_template/README.md

 #### Meeting_Notes.md

 This document is used to record notes from meetings with clients or team members.
 It is a place to document what was discussed, what was agreed upon, and what action items need to be completed before the next meeting.
 Keeping a record of meetings helps to ensure that everyone is on the same page and that nothing gets forgotten.

+#### User Story Writing Guidelines

+This document is a guideline for writing clear and concise "User Stories".
+These are used to define the requirements for a project and to ensure that everyone is on the same page.
+It is a good idea to have a clear understanding of the requirements before starting a project, and this document provides a structured approach to writing User Stories.

 ### Downloads Directory